TobiKoz-git/Unterricht/Mechatroniker/Lernfeld_3/MathematischeFachkompetenz1.md

 ---

 ## Aufgabe 2: Stromeinheiten umwandeln
-Wandeln Sie folgende Stromangaben um in eine Angabe mit sinnvollem Maßeinheitsvorsatz:
+Wandeln Sie folgende Stromangaben in eine Angabe mit sinnvollem Maßeinheitsvorsatz um:
 `2500A, 0,003A, 80000µA, 1550mA, 0,000040A`

 <details>